Frequently Asked Questions (FAQs)

 Between fourth and first quarter, QCEW incorporates many changes in the basis of reporting.
 These changes can be as

-Multi-unit establishments may also choose to report in greater detail after only previously reporting as a single unit.
+Multi-unit employers may also choose to report in greater detail after only previously reporting as a single unit.

 For instance, a chain store may have reported as a single large corporation for years but now reports as having 50